CPScript/kyro/README.md

+## doing testing right now, please dont run the OS as your waisting yout time. im going to reset it to its origonal version and try again

 > Kyro : Your in control / A simple and user-friendly operating system designed with privacy and security in mind.

 ### **Want to contribute?**